tehapo/GridSlots/README.md

 ## GridSlots

 GridSlots is a simple slot game built using Vaadin Grid component.
-By no means is this a useful example, but more a crazy experiment.
+By no means is this a useful example, but more of a crazy experiment.

 Just run Jetty as follows and start your gambling at http://localhost:8080